Build a Spiritual Yoga Practice That Aligns Mind, Body, and Spirit

 3. Take Yoga Off the Mat

 The Yoga Sutras teach us to practice non-attachment (vairagya), compassion, and self-discipline beyond our mats.
-Find ways to make every moment of life apart of your regular yoga practice—whether that’s being kinder to yourself, practicing non-attachment to outcomes, or meditating to reduce stress.
+Patanjali compiled the Yoga Sutras, which include the ethical guidelines of the Yamas and Niyamas.
+Consistently practicing these principles can elevate one to the status of a great yogi, embodying spiritual growth in everyday life.
+Find ways to make every moment of life a part of your regular yoga practice—whether that’s being kinder to yourself, practicing non-attachment to outcomes, or meditating to reduce stress.

 4. Include Meditation and Breathwork

 Breathing exercises (pranayama) and meditation are powerful tools to connect to your higher self and create presence.
+These practices are a powerful tool for spiritual development, helping to enhance energy, raise consciousness, and deepen your mind-body connection.
 Conscious breathing brings awareness to your physical body while quieting your mental chatter.

 Meditate after your physical movements to reflect on your practice and tune into Spirit.
 A simple breath exercise to try?
 Box Breathing, is an excellent way to calm your thoughts and recenter.